Skip to main content

 NLM establishes general guidelines for funding based on scientific merit, responsiveness to the institute's priorities, and availability of funds.

-Competing Awards: NLM restricts the number of new awards made during a Continuing Resolution.
+Competing Awards.
 Decisions on competing grants are based on review of individual applications.
 NLM uses the overall impact score as the starting point for decisions about awards, along with innovation, potential impact of proposed research, and portfolio balance.
 NLM also considers the experience of the principal investigator as a decision factor, to assure that investigators at all levels of experience have research support.

 Budget Guidelines